lesterchan/wp-dbmanager/README.md

 ### Why do I get the message "Warning: Your backup folder MIGHT be visible to the public!"?
 * Ensure that you have renamed `htaccess.txt` to `.htaccess` and placed it in your backup folder (defaults to `wp-content/backup-db/`)
-* If you are 100% sure you have did that and have verfied that the folder no longer is accessible to the public by visiting the URL `http://yousite.com/wp-content/backup-db/`, you can safely remove it by deleting `add_action('admin_notices', 'dbmanager_admin_notices');` on `line 204` in `wp-dbmanager.php`.
+* If you are 100% sure you have did that and have verfied that the folder no longer is accessible to the public by visiting the URL `http://yousite.com/wp-content/backup-db/`, you can safely disable the notice by going to `WP-Admin -> Database -> DB Options` and set `Hide Admin Notices` to `Yes`.